arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-10.md

-If you want to give this idea a name and to capture it with a type, it makes sense to defind it with:
+If you want to give this idea a name and to capture it with a type, it makes sense to define it with:

 ```fsharp
 type WithCount<'b> = WithCount of (int -> 'b * int)